 Siberian husky breeder in South Africa

-**Puppies!
 Siberian Husky Puppies.
-Grey/white, black/white, silver/white, copper/white.
-Blue eyes, bi-eyes and brown eyes.
+Males and females.
 KUSA registered, micro-chipped, vaccinated and dewormed.
 Vet checked.
 We fly puppies from Bloemfontein to all major airports in South Africa.
-Breeding restrictions on pet/companion
+Breeding restrictions on pet/companion puppies only - R4000 each.
+Show/breeding puppies available - no breeding restrictions - R5000 each.

 The word "husky" covers all the sledding breeds.
 Alaskan Malamutes, Samoyeds, Eskimo dogs, and gimmiq's are also huskies.